 Gather the ingredients.

-Pour the red wine and beef stock over the venison and marinate in the refrigerator for 8 hours, or overnight.
+Pour the red wine and beef stock over the venison, cover, and marinate in the refrigerator for 8 hours, or overnight.

 Drain the liquid marinade and reserve it for use later in this recipe.